GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 ## Specific task variations

-### Sequential Tasks
+### Calling the `SaveDataToS3` function without passing in arguments (for Sequential and Amplification Tasks)

-1. Make sure function saveDataToS3 is in the functions.js file and not the main html file.
+1. Make sure function `saveDataToS3` is in the `functions.js` file and not the main HTML file.

-2. Modify the function so that id refers to the global Face.ID variable and so that the function can be called without passing in arguments.
+2. Modify the function so that `id` refers to the global `Face.ID` variable.
+Now `saveDataToS3` can be called without passing in arguments.

 ```
 function saveDataToS3() {